Christian Breslauer

 Christian Breslauer (born October 6, 1991) is an American music video director.
-He is known for his work with Katy Perry, Doja Cat, Lil Nas X, Jisoo, Lizzo, Lisa (rapper), SZA and Ariana Grande.
-He has been nominated four consecutive times for the MTV Video Music Award for Best Direction.
+He is known for his work with Katy Perry, Doja Cat, Lil Nas X, Jisoo, Lizzo, Lisa, SZA and Ariana Grande.
+He has been nominated five consecutive times for the MTV Video Music Award for Best Direction (2022–2026).

+Biography

+Breslauer was born in South Florida and moved to Los Angeles in 2016.